charlehl/UCI-Data-Analytics/README.md

-# homework1
-This is my submission for first homework for data analytics bootcamp
+This is my repository for my homework solutions for UCI Data Bootcamp.